Australia Study Abroad Program at University of Melbourne

 Students living in UniLodge are responsible for preparing their own meals in shared kitchen areas.

-Students living in residential colleges will have breakfast, lunch and dinner provided daily as part of the supplemental housing fee, which may not be covered for some students whose home campuses have a direct billing arrangement with IFSA-Butler.
+Students living in a residential college will have breakfast, lunch and dinner provided daily as part of the supplemental housing fee, which may not be covered for some students whose home campuses have a direct billing arrangement with IFSA-Butler.
 Contact your home campus study abroad office for clarification on which housing and meal fees are your responsibility.

 Is my housing included in the program fee?